MKaramen/Be-burger/README.md

 ## More info

 Here is the result after 1 month of training as a junior Web Dev.
-I took me around 5 days to design and creat the entire website.
+It took me around 5 days to design and creat the entire website.

 ### Credit